aweijnitz/RounderDB.js/README.md

 	npm install --save rounderdb

 ## Usage
-The intended use for RounderDB is to be embedded in a host application, like a server monitoring program, so the way to use it is something like this:
+The intended use for RounderDB is to be embedded in a host application The way to use it is something like this:

 1. Create an instance of RounderDB (explicitly, or from config in a file)